jamesbiv/transitmail-dev-server/README.md

 openssl req -new -x509 -days 365 -nodes -out self.pem -keyout self.pem
 ```

+<b>Note:</b> The FQDN can be anything but if you wish to match the domain with Postfix's hostname settings see `Change hostname` below.

-<b>Note:</b> Using a self signed certificate will create an <i>invalid certificate error</i> within most browsers.
+<b>Important Note:</b> Using a self signed certificate will create an <i>invalid certificate error</i> within most browsers.
 See the section on `Invalid certificate errors` below for a solution to this error.

 ### b) Use LetsEncrypt or BYO SSL certificate